danielharrell/open-eyes-lect-2017-18/Open.md

 Nor do we need the arguments of philosophy to reach this conclusion.
-And other ways of reaching it can even allow for the semblance of self-transcendence.
-Consider this passage, from perhaps the greatest novel in English:
+And other ways of reaching it can even allow for the semblance of self-transcendence. <!--Perhaps add to previous sentence: "at least in modes of openness other than awareness, like hospitality.--> Consider this passage, from perhaps the greatest novel in English:

 > (797) Rosamond, taken hold of by an emotion stronger than